-What Are Ferrous & Non-Ferrous Metals
+What Is The Difference Between Ferrous & Non-Ferrous Metals

-When talking about magnets it is extremely important to e aware of the two main categories of metals that exist: ferrous and non-ferrous metals.
+When talking about magnets it is extremely important to be aware of the two main categories of metals that exist: ferrous and non-ferrous metals.
 A simple fact that splits these metals is that ferrous metals contain iron and non-ferrous metals do not.